ELDER LAW & MEDICAID

 How do I apply for Medicaid?
 All Medicaid applications and eligibility materials are processed by the Family and Social Services Administration (FSSA) Document Center in Marion, Indiana.
 An applicant can obtain an application form online, by telephoning the FSSA Document Center at 1-800-403-0864, or by going to a local Division of Family Resources (DFR) office and using the computer there.
 Once the application is completed, the applicant may receive a call or notice from the Document Center to schedule an interview.
 If an application is denied, Medicaid must state the reason.
 If the application is approved, a blue credit-card sized Medicaid (“Hoosier Health”) card will be mailed to the applicant within about two weeks of approval.
 This card should be given to all medical care providers, including doctors, hospitals, pharmacists, etc. every time the recipient needs services.

 How do I qualify for Medicaid?
 To be eligible, you must be aged 65 or older, blind, or disabled.
+There are income qualifications which change each year.
 For a single person, you can have $2,000 in countable assets.
 For a married couple in nursing home care, you can have $3,000 in countable assets.
 You cannot have any more than the allowable amount by the first of each month in order to remain qualified for Medicaid.
 Countable resources include things like cash, bank accounts, stocks, bonds, mutual funds, CDs, cash surrender value of life insurance, retirement accounts, negotiable loans, and revocable trusts.
 There are some resources that are exempt from Medicaid eligibility.
 Exempt resources include things like your home (so long as you, your spouse, or dependent child lives there or you are reasonably expected to return home), household goods, personal possessions, one motor vehicle, prepaid funeral trust, burial plots, and income-producing real estate.

 Can Medicaid penalize me?
 There can be penalties if you make a transfer within the five-year look back period (Medicaid will look back five years to determine if you have made any transfers).
 A transfer occurs when you give property for less than fair market value.
 For example, if you give away real estate or add a person’s name to the title, Medicaid will consider this a transfer penalty.
 Also, you cannot make gifts over a combined total of $1,200 each year without being penalized.
 The transfer penalty period means that Medicaid will not cover your nursing home expenses for that period of time.